 Maddie Lymburner of MadFit is known for her energetic, muscle-toning workouts to popular chart songs.
 If you want to crunch your abs to Ariana Grande, this is the channel to go to.

-Lymburner has danced since she was three and even danced competitively for 17 years.
-As a result of this, she looks effortless when dancing in her videos – even though we can all appreciate how hard it must be!
+Lymburner has danced since she was three and danced competitively for almost 20 years.
+As a result of this, she looks effortless when dancing in her videos—even though we can all appreciate how hard it must be!

 In addition to her song workouts, Lymburner has dedicated genres for no-equipment, apartment-friendly, low impact, and yoga sessions.
 More generally speaking, her videos are perfect if you want to improve all-round fitness and core strength.

-Most of the videos on Lymburner’s channel are perfect if you don’t have time to get out for a run but are looking for a cardio burn of 30 minutes or less.
+If you perhaps don’t have time to get out for a run but are looking for a cardio burn of 30 minutes or less, this is the channel for you.

 9. XHIT Daily